melanie531/SageMaker-Data-Wrangler-Example/README.md

 ![image](./img/image-2.png)
 * Once Data Wrangler is loaded, you should be able to see it under running instances and apps as shown below.
 ![image](./img/image-3.png)
-* Next, make sure you have copied the data paths from the previous section, as you will need them in this section.
+* Next, make sure you have copied the data paths when running the `explore_data.ipynb` notebook from the previous section (see section: **Downloading the dataset, and notebooks**), as you will need them in this section.
 * Once Data Wrangler is up and running, you can see the following data flow interface with options for import, creating data flows and export as shown below.
 ![image](./img/image-4.png)
 * Make sure to rename the untitled.flow to your preference (for e.g., join.flow)